skills17/competition-manager/README.md

 ### 6. Stop the environment

 The containers are running in the background.
 You can stop them with `docker compose down` while being in the directory.

+## Troubleshooting

+Got an issue?

+1. Check if it is listed here [TROUBLESHOOTING.md](TROUBLESHOOTING.md).
+2. Check if someone else already had the same issue on the GitHub repository: [Issues](https://github.com/skills17/competition-manager/issues

+Still stuck?
+Create an issue on this GitHub repository here: [Create Issue](https://github.com/skills17/competition-manager/issues/new)